How to Attract Birds Into Your Garden: Food, Shelter & Water tips

 Grow Brambles

-Brambles are regarded as a weed, but just a few in a wild area are great for wildlife.
+Although Brambles are regarded as a weed, just a few in a wild area are great for wildlife.
 They provide nectar enjoyed by an array of pollinators and insects.

-The fruits are eaten by blackbirds, thrushes, starling, chaffinches and small mammals.
-The shrub also provides nesting for robins, wrens, thrushes, blackbirds and finches, so all round good to grow, just a few.
+Blackbirds, thrushes, starling, chaffinches and small mammals eat the fruits.
+The shrub also provides nesting for robins, wrens, thrushes, blackbirds and finches, an all-round wildlife-friendly plant to allow in the garden.

 Teasel

-Teasels are a self seeding biennial which has soft purple flowers in late summer, attractive to bees.
+Teasels are a self seeding biennial which have soft purple flowers in late summer, attractive to bees.

-After flowering, the seed heads stay in place for weeks and are irresistible to goldfinches who feed on the seeds.
+After flowering, the seed heads stay in place for weeks and are irresistible to goldfinches who feed on them.

 We know lonicera as honeysuckle, but its other common name is woodbine.
 It grows well in a semi wild woodland type setting in soil which is moist but well drained.